bencolmer/nova-resource-hierarchy/README.md

 ## Authorization

-This package uses Laravel's [authorization policies](https://nova.laravel.com/docs/v5/resources/authorization#policies) to control Create / View / Update / Delete permissions.
+This package uses Laravel's [authorization policies](https://nova.laravel.com/docs/v5/resources/authorization#policies) to check a user's Create / View / Update / Delete permissions.

 You can also define one further authorization method to control whether a user is authorized to reorder the resource hierarchy: